1st Grade | 2nd Grade | 3rd Grade | 4th Grade | Drawing | How to Draw Animals | Kindergarten | Spring Drawings | Summer Drawings

 Time needed: 1 hour.

-How to Draw Simple Birds
+How to a Simple Bird

 - Make guidelines.
 Draw middle bird, with the belly centered on the line.